smudge/decks/railsconf-2022/slides.md

 <!--
 ...this page, which is supposed to graph he performance history of an account.

-And he said, hold on, I can't show this to a client.
+And he said, hold on, I can't show this to clients.
 -->

 ---